Tunable quantum metric and band topology in bilayer Dirac models: Construction method

 To generally construct topological flat bands with tunable quantum metric, we introduce a “bilayer” Dirac model.
 The model Hamiltonian is given by

 where $H_1$ and $H_2$ are standard Dirac Hamiltonians with the same form as $H$ in Eq.~\eqref{dirac}.
-In $H_1$ and $H_2$, identical representations of the Gamma matrices are chosen and therefore they share the identical symmetries, including $T$, $P$, and $C$ symmetries, if present, and inversion symmetry $I$.
+In $H_1$ and $H_2$, identical representations of the Gamma matrices are chosen and therefore they have the identical symmetries, including $T$, $P$, and $C$, if present, and inversion symmetry $I$.
 The Dirac masses of $H_1$ and $H_2$ are, respectively, chosen as

-Here $\epsilon_{1,2}$ and $m_{1,2}$ are model parameters. $\epsilon_1$ and $\epsilon_2$ set the energy scales of $H_1$ and $H_2$, respectively.
-Both $H_1$ and $H_2$ have two degenerate ($g>1$) Dirac bands, and the ratio between the energy band bandwidths of $H_1$ and $H_2$ is $\epsilon_1 / \epsilon_2$.
+Here, $\epsilon_{1,2}$ and $m_{1,2}$ are model parameters. $\epsilon_1$ and $\epsilon_2$ set the energy scales of $H_1$ and $H_2$, respectively.
+Both $H_1$ and $H_2$ have two nondegenerate ($g=1$) or degenerate ($g>1$) Dirac bands, and the ratio between the energy band bandwidths of $H_1$ and $H_2$ is $\epsilon_1 / \epsilon_2$.
 We set $\epsilon_1 \gg \epsilon_2$, such that the two Dirac bands of $H_1$ and $H_2$ are relatively dispersive and flat, respectively.
-To ensure that the dispersive band crosses the flat band near the $M = (\pi, \dots, \pi)$ point, we require that $|m_1| < |m_2|$.
-When a small coupling $\lambda$ is introduced between the dispersive and flat bands, a band inversion in the ``layer'' subspace is created, as illustrated in Fig.~\ref{fig1}.
+To ensure that the dispersive band crosses the flat band near the point $M = (\pi, \dots, \pi)$, we require $|m_1| < |m_2|$.
+When a small coupling $\lambda$ is introduced between the dispersive and flat bands, a band inversion is created in the ``layer'' subspace, as illustrated in Fig.~\ref{fig1}.
 This band inversion is crucial for tuning the band topology and quantum metric of $\mathcal{H}$, as we will demonstrate in the following.